OpenDataology/website/content/en/docs/components/pipelines/introduction.md

         gcp.use_gcp_secret('user-gcp-sa'))
 ```

-### Pipeline input data on the Kubeflow Pipelines UI
+### Pipeline input data on the OpenDataology Pipelines UI

-The partial screenshot below shows the Kubeflow Pipelines UI for kicking off a
+The partial screenshot below shows the OpenDataology Pipelines UI for kicking off a
 run of the pipeline.
 The pipeline definition in your code determines which
 parameters appear in the UI form.
 The pipeline definition can also set default
 values for the parameters: